Feyerabend/vm/cmp4/README.md

 ## 3. running the code

-At last we can run the program with i principal the same virtual machine we have gone through before with `vm.c`, `vm.h` and `runvmc.c`.
+At last we can run the program with in principal the same virtual machine we have gone through before with `vm.c`, `vm.h` and `runvmc.c`.